chenkianwee/cheatsheet/_sources/docs/012approach.md

 # Getting Things Done
+“If a craftsman wishes to do a good job, he must first sharpen his tools.” （工欲善其事，必先利其器）

 ## Approaching a Project
 Envision your goal so that you never lose sight of it.
 An example from experience when starting a research project.
 When you have an idea.
 Envision the final deliverables for the project.
 1. When writing the proposal for the project, envision the number of papers/reports you are going to publish from the project.